-Fresh fruit and veg is often cheaper than a ready meal, not to mention much more healthy and nutritious, so cut down on the takeaways, do a big shop and stock up on lots of fruit and vegetables.
-Certain foods can also help relieve stress and anxiety, so making sure you are putting healthy food in your body will help you stay calm and might boost your brainpower too!
+Fresh fruit and veg is often cheaper than a ready meal, not to mention much more healthy and nutritious, so cut down on the takeaways, do a big shop and stock up on lots of fruit and veggies.
+Certain foods can also help relieve stress and anxiety, so making sure you are putting healthy food in your body will help you stay calm and might boost your brainpower too (win, win!)

 You might already be nailing this healthy eating business, but what else are you putting in your body?
 The NHS Eatwell Guide suggests we should drink six to eight glasses of fluid a day.
 Water, lower fat milk and sugar-free drinks all count towards your daily intake.
 We know it might not be easy, especially at first, but try your best to stay clear from drinks that are high in sugar and caffeine (these should be occassional treats, if not cut out all-together).

 Between staying out all night and doing emergency late night study sessions, it’s understandable if you have odd sleeping hours as a student.
 However, having a good night’s sleep consistently will make the world of a difference.
 When you sleep your body repairs itself, so you won’t function quite as well either physically or mentally if you’re sleep-deprived.